summitt/burp-ysoserial/README.md

  Select the above text and right click any of the Java Serialized Payload Options and it will replace your command with a payload containing that command.

+ The first parameter before the pipe in the above statement is the verion of the exploit.
+You can enter any of the following:
+  - CC1 or CollectionCommons1
+  - CC2 or CollectionCommons2
+  - GV1 or Groovy1
+  - SP1 or Spring1
+ The second parameter is obviously the OS command you wish to run.

 ## Complex Commands (i.e. pipes and I/O redirection)
 Note ysoserial in this extension has been updated to accept more complicated commands that in the original.
 For instance commands the following command would fail to execute on the victim server: